AI-Driven Low-Altitude Economy: Spectrum, Mobility, and Validation: Challenges in Low-Altitude Wireless Networks

 Moreover, cross-layer dynamics create additional complexity.
-Spectrum utilization in LAE is inherently a cross-layer problem since physical layer measurements such as signal-to-noise ratio~(SNR) and Doppler shift interact with medium access control (MAC) and network layers.
-ML models trained in isolation without timely feedback from other layers may become out of sync with the operational context, which is known as model drift~\cite{10163748}.
+Spectrum utilization in LAE is inherently a cross-layer problem because physical layer measurements, such as signal-to-noise ratio~(SNR) and Doppler shift, interact with medium access control (MAC) and network layers.
+ML models trained in isolation without timely feedback from other layers can become out of sync with the operational context, which is known as model drift~\cite{10163748}.
 In practice, synchronization between layers is difficult to achieve because of limited cross-platform communication and the asynchronous nature of distributed LAE nodes.
 This can reduce spectrum reuse efficiency or harm coordination in dynamic spectrum access.

-Finally, the lack of standardized simulation environments and datasets tailored to LAE-specific conditions significantly hinders progress.
-Most existing ML models for spectrum estimation or interference mitigation are evaluated under simplified or terrestrial scenarios that fail to capture the 3D, multi-agent, and time-varying characteristics of low-altitude networks.
+Finally, the lack of standardized simulation environments and datasets tailored to LAE-specific conditions significantly delays progress.
+Most existing ML models for spectrum estimation or interference mitigation are evaluated under simplified or terrestrial scenarios that fail to capture the 3D and time-varying characteristics of low-altitude networks.
 In the absence of common metrics, reproducibility is limited, and the generalizability of findings remains uncertain.
 Therefore, regulation and standardization efforts are essential to establish a reliable ML-based spectrum management infrastructure.
-Moreover, the opaque decision-making processes of many ML models limit their reliability and regulatory acceptance, particularly in spectrum-sensitive domains such as aviation, where explainability and robustness are prerequisites for deployment.
+Moreover, the blackbox decision-making processes of many ML models limit their reliability and regulatory acceptance, particularly in spectrum-sensitive domains such as aviation, where explainability and robustness are prerequisites for deployment.
 As a result, the integration of ML into LAE spectrum systems is likely to remain an open challenge until these domain-specific constraints are effectively addressed.
+As we discuss later, digital twin systems that mimic the real environment and experiment platforms are the key enablers for developing and testing these kinds of methods.
+They accelerate and make the progress toward practical ML model deployments more efficient.